Optimal Quantization for Distribution Synthesis: Variational Distance Optimal Quantization

 and $\vecqtvd$ is a \emph{uniform approximation} of $\vect$.
 Also by \eqref{eq:def:error} and \eqref{eq:adhoc}, it follows that the approximation $\vecqtvd$ assigns no mass to entries of $\vect$ that are equal to zero, i.e., we have

-Furthermore, if $\vecqtvd$ assigns zero mass to some entry $t_i$, then it also assigns zero mass to all entries smaller than $t_i$: \begin{lemma} $t_j<t_i$ and $\qtvd_i=0$ $\Rightarrow$ $\qtvd_j=0$. \end{lemma} \begin{proof} Assume $t_j<t_i$ and $\qtvd_i=0$ and suppose further that $\qtvd_j>0$.
-Since $\qtvd_i=0$, we have $e_i=t_i$.
-Because of \eqref{eq:def:error}, we have $t_j >e_j$.
-Algorithm~\ref{alg:vd} assigns mass only to $t_j$ but not to $t_i$ if $e_j\geq e_i$.
-Thus, we have $t_j> e_j\geq e_i=t_i$, which contradicts our assumption that $t_j$ is strictly smaller than $t_i$. \end{proof} To prove the optimality of Algorithm~\ref{alg:vd}, we make use of the following lemma. \begin{lemma} Let $\vect$ be a target distribution with finite or countably infinite support and let $M$ be a positive integer.
+Furthermore, if $\vecqtvd$ assigns zero mass to some entry $t_i$, then it also assigns zero mass to all entries smaller than $t_i$: \begin{lemma} $t_j<t_i$ and $\qtvd_i=0$ $\Rightarrow$ $\qtvd_j=0$. \end{lemma} \begin{proof} Assume $t_j<t_i$. \crr{In the pre-approximation step, Algorithm~\ref{alg:vd} ensures that $\qtvd_i \ge \frac{\lfloor Mt_i \rfloor}{M}$, hence $\qtvd_i=0$ implies $1/M>t_i>t_j$.
+Thus, the errors after pre-approximation satisfy $e_i=t_i$, $e_j=t_j$, and $e_j<e_i$.
+Algorithm~\ref{alg:vd} can only assign a remaining unit mass to $t_j$ and not to $t_i$ if $e_j\geq e_i$.
+Whence, $\qtvd_j=0$.} \end{proof} To prove the optimality of Algorithm~\ref{alg:vd}, we make use of the following lemma. \begin{lemma} Let $\vect$ be a target distribution with finite or countably infinite support and let $M$ be a positive integer.
 Every $M$-type approximation $\vecp$ of $\vect$ that is optimal w.r.t. the variational distance satisfies \eqref{eq:quantBounds}. \end{lemma} \begin{IEEEproof} See Section~\ref{proof:vd:optprop}. \end{IEEEproof}